 Absent Without Leave

-Unfortunately, I could not supervise the clean-up, since I was hurrying to my father’s house and back again, attending and arranging various get-togethers of family and friends.
+Unfortunately, I could not supervise the clean-up, since I was hurrying to my father’s house and back again, attending and arranging various get-togethers with family and friends.
 So the task fell to my younger college-age daughter (nearly 21), who is a cleaning whiz– if the price is right, and I can catch her on a day without other distractions.
 My husband and sons also helped a little when their schedules (work and video games) permitted.

 The result was a very nice, neat, vacuumed set of front rooms.
 We have a ranch with an open layout.
 This can be a disadvantage, since every room in the main part of the house is visible from every other room.
 No place to hide, no doors to close.
 This makes our home both spacious and honest to a fault.
 No way to overlook the housework that still needs to be done.

 Over the years, we have accumulated a lot of stuff.
 Boxes and boxes of it.
 Another disadvantage of a home of this particular vintage is that storage space is virtually nonexistent.
 This has led us to adopt a rather bad habit of storing boxes in the open.
 This is fine when it’s only me and the boys, but when a boatload of people come…well, you understand.

 It has been a few days since the last visitor left.
 This morning found me looking longingly at the computer.
 I turned it on, and lo and behold, no internet!
 This is not usually a source of consternation for me, since I have a little tech wizard in my house who specializes in the fine art of plugging and unplugging modems and routers.